-These financial statements have been prepared using the historical cost convention except for, where disclosed in these accounting policies, certain items that are shown at fair value.
+These financial statements have been prepared using the historical cost convention except that as disclosed in the accounting policies certain items are shown at fair value.

 The presentational currency of the financial statements is Pounds Sterling, being the functional currency of the primary economic environment in which the company operates.
 Monetary amounts in these financial statements are rounded to the nearest Pound.